Analytic tangent cones of admissible Hermitian-Yang-Mills connections: Introduction

 In general we do not know a priori that the bubbling set $\Sigma$ is independent of the choice of analytic tangent cones, and a priori the union of the bubbling sets of all the tangent cones could be the whole $\C^n_*$, so we can not a priori cut off the region in terms of neighborhood of bubbling sets.
 Instead for each $j$ we shall cut off an intrinsic \emph{high curvature} region that depends on $j$, which as $j$ tends to infinity should be close to the neighborhoods of bubbling sets.
 This is a very delicate point and we refer to Section 2 for details.
 In Section 3 we shall prove Theorem \ref{main} following the above line of discussion.

-The proof of Theorem \ref{Bubbling set} is essentially a direct consequence of Theorem \ref{main}, together with the formula of Tian \cite{Tian} on representing the analytic multiplicity in terms of curvature concentration, and a formula of Sibley-Wentworth \cite{SW} on representing the algebraic multiplicity in terms of a Chern-Simons transgression form.
-The latter has been used to identify the analytic multiplicties and the algebraic multiplicities for the blow-up locus in the Hermitian-Yang-Mills flow case (see \cite{SW}).
+The proof of Theorem \ref{Bubbling set} is essentially a direct consequence of Theorem \ref{main}, together with the formula on representing the analytic multiplicity in terms of curvature concentration (see Lemma $4.1$ in \cite{SW}), and a formula on representing the algebraic multiplicity in terms of a Chern-Simons transgression form (see Equation $(4.5)$ in \cite{SW}).
+This has been used to identify the analytic multiplicties and the algebraic multiplicities for the blow-up locus in the Hermitian-Yang-Mills flow case (see \cite{SW}).
 For the convenience of readers we will make a self-contained discussion in our setting.

 \